skmin-lab/unixmd/docs/source/objects/mqc/main.rst

  Writting options for restarting dynamics from halted trajectory.

-+ write: Write a new output, starting from halted timestep.
+ + '*write*': Write a new output, starting from halted timestep.
-+ append: Write a output continually starting from a halted timestep.
+ + '*append*': Write a output continually starting from a halted timestep.

 \